 In the anonymization scenario, we ask: Can the server de-anonymize the data given prior knowledge about a victim's route preferences?
 This is the well-known de-anonymization attack.
-Given an opaque ID and the route which it travels (both are part of the data-set such a server consumes as part of its operation), we show that an adversarial server learns information inversely proportional to the routes popularity (the expected number of cars on it).
+Given an opaque ID and the route which it travels (both are part of the data-set such a server consumes as part of its operation), we show that an adversarial server learns information inversely proportional to the routes popularity (the number of cars expected to drive on it at a given time).